cvjreyes/isocontrolv2-react/README.md

   /** @jsx jsx */
   import { jsx } from "@emotion/react";
   ```
-  - It removes the need to import reac
+  - It removes the need to import react

 ### ENV